 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-This phase II trial studies how well nivolumab given together with relatlimab or ipilimumab works in treating patients with melanoma that has spread to nearby tissue or lymph nodes, cannot be removed by surgery, or has spread to other places in the body.
-Immunotherapy with monoclonal antibodies, such as nivolumab, relatlimab, and ipilimumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+This phase II trial studies how well atezolizumab works in treating patients with alveolar soft part sarcoma that has not been treated, has spread from where it started to other places in the body and cannot be removed by surgery.
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 Multiple Cancer Types